Employment Law for Employers & HR

 • Excessive or unrealistic salary expectations

-Typical Claims: Access, Compensation, Pain and Suffering
+Typical Claims: Access, Compensation, Non-Material Damages

-GDPR hoppers generally rely on two points:
+GDPR hoppers usually rely on two main points:

 Case Law on GDPR Hopping

-Although there are no landmark rulings specifically addressing GDPR hopping, the trend in jurisprudence is clear: information requests that are evidently intended solely to generate claims may be deemed abusive.
-Several courts have confirmed that merely alleging a loss of control over personal data is insufficient to justify a claim for non-material damages (for example, Federal Labour Court, judgment of 20 February 2025, Ref.: 8 AZR 61/24).
-Further details can be found in this LTO article (in German).
+Several courts have ruled that merely asserting a loss of control over personal data is insufficient to justify non-material damages (e.g., Federal Labour Court, judgment of 20 February 2025, Ref.: 8 AZR 61/24).
+Further details are available in this LTO article (German).

-How Can Employers Respond?
+How Should Employers Respond?

-• Monitor deadlines: Avoid unnecessary delays.
+• Monitor deadlines carefully: Avoid unnecessary delays

-• Prevention: Establish clear processes for handling applicant data.
+• Prevention: Establish clear processes for handling applicant data

 Support from Our Law Firm